-How Can I Protect My Children from Abuse If I’m Unmarried?
+How Can I Protect My Children During a Separation If I’m Unmarried?

 There’s a procedure available called a Complaint for Determination of Parental Rights which doesn’t have the rest of a divorce attached to it where there’s issues of spousal support or property division.
 The court is not authorized to do that if the parties aren’t married, but they can make determinations as to what is in the children’s best interests and issue orders that determine where the child lives, what contact is ordered for both parents separately, child support, whether rights, for example, to make educational, mental health, medical decisions are allocated to one party or the other.

 Maine, in both the context of a divorce and parental rights cases, uses its own language, which was designed, I think, to take some of the harsher aspects of traditional language of custody, visitation away.
 Maine has, actually, adopted the idea, as well, that unless there’s quite a good reason to do otherwise, that parents of children should share parental rights.
 They make decisions as best they can together.
 They should consult with each other, and consider each other’s opinions, and try and reach an agreement.

 Sometimes that’s not always possible, but they should try.
 Then the court can determine where the child will live most of the time.
 That’s considered primary residence.
 Then contact is what the other parent has.
 It’s usually specific.
 The parties are free to agree to any other arrangement that they want, but the order is intended to be specific so that at least it can be enforced if there’s a disagreement.